librocco/librocco/README.md

 This is a client web app (Svelte kit) containing the aplication logic, assembling the UI and connecting it with the backend.
 To start the local dev server, run `rushx start`.

 This package isn't built with the bulk `build` command (for `build` command efficiency), but rather by running `rushx build:prod`

-#### UI

-This package contains the presentation layer components, developed as atomic Svelte components.
-The development is done using Histoire (for previews) and Vitest (for unit tests).
-To run histoire, run `rushx story:dev` and to run all unit tests, simply run `rushx test`.

-**Important note: As UI package's CSS file is built by tailwind, to be able to use the styles, one needs to also import a built css file from `@librocco/ui/dist/style.css`**

 ## 3. CI